If you are thinking about walking the Camino de Santiago, we answer your questions to help you take the first Camino step.

 Many pilgrims organise their Camino trip themselves, of course; we just make it easier so you only have to pack your walking shoes and enjoy this memorable journey.

 We have many useful tools to help you get ready for walking the Camino:

-For more information about walking the Camino, our routes and to book your trip, contact our travel experts
+For more information about walking the Camino, or how to book your trip, contact our travel experts using the form below: